Literary-Insights/blog/src/content/blog/Grasp_ The Science Transforming How We Learn - Sanjay Sarma & Luke Yoquinto.txt-1.md

  Here is a summary:

-- The passage describes Eric Kandel's work using the sea slug Aplysia californica to study the neural basis of memory.
+- The passage describes Eric Kandel's work using the sea slug:  Aplysia californica to study the neural basis of memory.

 - In the 1960s, Kandel sought a simple model system to understand memory at the cellular level.
 He was drawn to Aplysia due to its large, identifiable neurons and simple neural circuits.